ThePhD/sol2/docs/source/features.rst

 oolua -

 * The syntax for this library is thicker than a brick.
 No, seriously. `Go read the docs`_
-* The worst in terms of how to use it: may have docs, but the DSL (despite using C++11) is extraordinarily crappy with thick, hard-to-debug/hard-to-error-check macros (and seems not to compile on VS 2015 Update 2 properly for Userdata bindings?)
+* The worst in terms of how to use it: may have docs, but the DSL (despite using C++11) is extraordinarily crappy with thick, hard-to-debug/hard-to-error-check macros
+    - Same problem as lua-api-pp: cannot have the declaration macros anywhere but the toplevel namespace
 * Supports not having exceptions or rtti turned on (shiny!)
 * Poor RAII support: default-construct-and-get style (requires some form of initalization to perform a ``get`` of an object, and it's hard to extend)